Counseling for sensitive people, struggling adolescents, and the parents who love them

 -

-I believe therapy works best when people feel genuinely seen rather than judged.
+I believe counseling works best when people feel genuinely seen rather than judged.
 My approach blends elements of DBT and somatic awareness while helping clients better understand emotional and relational patterns.
 I see the therapeutic relationship as central to the work, so I take time getting to know each client in order to tailor therapy to their unique needs and nervous system.

 -